Ullreich/cletris/README.md

 * urwid  (tested with version 2.1.2)

 ## install:
-1. make sure the dependencies are installed (`pip install urwid numpy`)
+1. make sure the dependencies are installed (`pip3 install urwid numpy`)
 2. clone this Repo (`git clone https://github.com/Ullreich/cletris`)
 3. `cd` into the directory and run script with `python3 cletris.py`